Apparel Quality Control Checklist for Custom Golf Apparel Orders in China (From Samples to Final AQL)

 • what happens if a lot fails (rework, sorting, re-inspection rules)

-6.2 What a final inspection must include
+What final inspection must include

 • labeling accuracy (fiber content, care, size)